idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - **Actions from an open project:** In addition to the above actions, you can save the template after closing a project which features the desired settings (if no project has the required characteristics, you can simply create a new one).
 	 - From an open project (or by closing the Dashboard), you can **add web resources** to the Dashboard (all open resources will be displayed there upon closing the project), see explanations above (Actions from the Dashboard > Resources).
 	  - The layout can be set from the View menu.
 	  - The **docked, joined or floating state of tabs** is also remembered when you save a template, which can be very convenient.
 However, note that the tabs order cannot be saved, and the different tabs may need to be rearranged on each new project.
 If a joined or docked resource is missing, the joined or docked resources are displayed separately in the tabbed pane.
+Interface elements can also be adjusted by handlebars.
 	  - The default **project location** and the **source file directory** saved in the template are those of the last open/created project.
 	  - **Rate** can also be set via the Statistics (Project > Statistics).

 Project templates cannot be saved or opened from the main translation interface.
 These actions are only accessed via the Dashboard, so:

-- Once you have the project state you wish to save, close the project (Project > Close project) or exit CafeTran (Project > Exit) and reopen the program.
+- Once you have the project state you wish to save, close the project (Project > Close project) or exit CafeTran (Project > Exit) and restart the program.
 - In the Dashboard, check that all resources you wish to reuse are present, and that they are ticked.
 - Dashboard menu button ≡ > Save in project template.